 St Helen’s Church at Ranworth

-The tower of St Helen’s church dominates this part of Broadland, it has served the villagers for over 900 years.
+The tower of St Helen’s church dominates this part of Broadland, it can be seen from miles around.
+The church has served the villagers for over 900 years.
 Adjacent to the church is The Visitor Centre, converted from an old coach house.
 It houses a photographic display of East Anglian churches .
 Outside there is a terraced garden and also a section planted with aromatic flowers and shrubs for the visually impaired.
 Hot and cold drinks and light refreshments are available.

 Known locally as the Cathedral of the Broads St Helen’s church at Ranworth is worth visiting if only to climb to the top of the tower.
-A spiral staircase leads the visitor to the top of the bell tower and onto a viewing platform with views across Malthouse Broad and beyond.
+A spiral staircase leads the visitor to the top of the bell tower and onto a viewing platform with views across the Broads